jhegemann/OpenCapsule/README.md

 activated you also get all relevant plots as `*.eps` files.
 Don't worry about the large number of output files.
 They are named intuitively and self explanatory.
-The file `report.html` merges a lot of information into a single file, including all determined values in SI units and images with shapes overlayed.
+Moreover, the file `report.html` merges a lot of information into a single file, including all determined values in SI units and images with shapes overlayed.